A longform feature about the origins and synthesis of Rick Hall, Jimmy Hughes, Fame and the Muscle Shoals Sound for Red

 I've written a number of album reviews for the Chicago Reader, which makes good use of the vast amount of time I spend pouring through new music each day.
 Here are a few of my favorites.
 Click on the link below to read my review.

-Each week the music section of Time Out Chicago ran a series of previews of upcoming concerts.
-As one of the music editors, I penned multitudes of these over the years.
-Here are a few of my favorites.
+Each week the music section of Time Out Chicago's print edition ran a series of previews of upcoming concerts.
+The images contain a few of my favorites.
+Today, I write concert previews regularly for the Chicago Reader's "Soundboard" section.
+Here's a recent example.